German Shepherd dog breed information and advice

 Feeding and nutrition

-If you decide to get a German Shepherd puppy, they will need about 3 or 4 meals a day until they’re around 6 months old.
+If you decide to get a German Shepherd puppy, they will need about three or four meals a day until they’re around six months old.
 Then, over the next few months, you can gradually reduce the number of times you feed your dog each day.
 As an adult, they’ll only need feeding once or twice a day.

 There are many different types of dog food available, including dry food, wet food and raw food.
 Sometimes it can be difficult to know which one is best, and how much your German Shepherd should eat a day.
 If you’re not sure, speak to your vet who’ll be able to help you choose the right food and amount for your dog.
 This will depend on their age, size and how much exercise your dog gets each day.